UpGado/upgado.github.io/_posts/2020-04-16-minesweeper.md

 ## Problem formulation

 Now let's make a simple reinforcement leaning method.
 Our method works by considering every square in the game and considering its neighbourhood (a window of a certain size centered around that square).
 It then clicks the one that it thinks is least likely to have a bomb.
 At first, nothing is known about the squares and their neighbourhood, and so it acts purely randomly.
-However, over time, it starts to calculate an expected reward value for each kind of window.
+However, over time, it starts to calculate an expected reward value for each possible window.
 To demonstrate this, let's consider the following neighbourhood:

 ```
 ? ? ?